christopherlam888/card-games/README.md

   - Make bets in increments of 5
   - Hit, Stand, Double, Split
   - Track your score over time
-  - Compare your results with basic strategy (default bet 5)
+  - Compare your results to basic strategy (default bet 5)
+ - Baccarat
+  - Choose the number of decks
+  - Make bets in increments of 5
+  - Make bets on the player, banker, or tie
+  - Track your score over time
+  - Compare your results to always betting on banker (default bet 5)

 ***

 Features to implement:
-- Baccarat
 - War

 ***